INSIDE: Everything you need to know about the Explora Museum Rome Italy.

 Explora Museum Rome

-The Explora Kids Museum in Rome fills two levels and has a bundle of thematic exhibition stations and rooms to explore.
+The Explora Kids Museum in Rome, near Piazza del Popolo square and Villa Borghese, fills two levels and has a bundle of thematic exhibition stations and rooms to explore.

-Exhibitions are created for various age groups, so there are some things better suited to older kids, and some for the younger.
+Exhibitions are created for all the various age groups, so there are some things better suited to older kids, and some for the younger.

 Toddlers won’t care though.
 They’ll have a go at most things.

-(Check the symbol charts on each activity for suggested ages for each exhibit or area.)
+Hot tip: Check the symbol charts on each activity at Museo Explora for suggested ages for each exhibit or area.